docker/compose/docs/index.md

     web_1   |  * Running on http://0.0.0.0:5000/
     web_1   |  * Restarting with stat

+If you're using [Boot2docker](https://github.com/boot2docker/boot2docker), then `boot2docker ip` will tell you its address and you can open `http://ip-from-boot2docker:5000` in a browser.

-The web app should now be listening on port 5000 on your Docker daemon host.
+If you're not using Boot2docker and are on linux, then the web app should now be listening on port 5000 on your Docker daemon host.
 If http://0.0.0.0:5000 doesn't resolve, you can also try localhost:5000.

-If you're using [Boot2docker](https://github.com/boot2docker/boot2docker), then `boot2docker ip` will tell you its address and you can open `http://ip-from-boot2docker:5000` in a browser.

 You should get a message in your browser saying: